sathyanarendrareddybudati/nuzzle-petcare/README.md

 ## 📞 Support

-For support, please contact the development team or open an issue inthe repository.
+For support, please contact the development team or open an issue in the repository.

 ---